Freedom of Information and Protection of Privacy Act

 The majority of information held by the City of Burnaby can be accessed through normal requests to City staff without using FIPPA.
 Examples of this include: answers to questions related to departmental operations, open agendas, open minutes, bylaws, certain property related information, publications, policies and procedures.

 Routinely releasable records from the last 7 years are the responsibility of the originating department.

-Please contact the department directly to request records.
+Is the information you're looking for held at the City of Burnaby Archives?
 Many records held by the City of Burnaby Archives are available on heritageburnaby.ca, including open council meetings, reports and bylaws.

 In-active records, or records that are mostly 7 years or older and no longer routinely in use are the responsibility of the Archives.
 If you need assistance locating or obtaining copies of these types of records, contact [email protected] or call 604-297-4947.

 If there is any reason why you are not able to submit this form online, we would accept your request in writing to Legislative Services, 4949 Canada Way, Burnaby BC V5G 1M2 or via email to [email protected].
-To determine if a formal request is required, consult with the departmental staff directly or contact the FOI Administrator.